Why Traders Are Leaving Thinkorswim in 2026

 The charting is genuinely strong — 100+ indicators, advanced order types built into the chart (one-click trading, basket orders, OCO), and a workspace customization model that mirrors thinkorswim's.
 The platform supports algo trading via C# scripting (similar to NinjaScript in concept).
 Volume profile, market depth, and order flow tools are deep enough for active scalpers.

 Quantower has a free tier with limited features and paid plans from $69/month for full access.
 There are no AI features.
 For thinkorswim refugees who want a single modern terminal across multiple asset classes with broker flexibility, Quantower is one of the most underrated options.
-Pair with ChartingLens if you want the AI layer added on top.

 8. MotiveWave — Best for Advanced Technical Analysis & Elliott Wave